Greg Eslinger

-Greg Eslinger (born April 23, 1983) is a former American college and professional American football center.
-He played college football for the University of Minnesota, received consensus All-American honors, and was recognized as the best college interior lineman and top college center.
-He was chosen by the Denver Broncos in the sixth round of the 2006 NFL Draft, and was a member of several National Football League (NFL) teams, but never played in a regular season NFL game.
+Greg Eslinger (born April 23, 1983) is an American former professional football player who was a center in the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers, where he won both the Outland Trophy and the Rimington Trophy, also received unanimous All-American honors.
+He was selected by the Denver Broncos in the sixth round of the 2006 NFL draft, and was a member of several NFL teams, but never played in a regular season game.

 College career

 A Bismarck, North Dakota native, Eslinger attended the University of Minnesota, where he was a four-year starter for the Minnesota Golden Gophers football team from 2002 to 2005.
-He was a three-time first-team All-Big Ten selection (2003, 2004, 2005) and an unanimous All-American in 2005.
+He was a three-time first-team All-Big Ten selection (2003, 2004, 2005) and a unanimous All-American in 2005.
 As a senior in 2005, he was awarded the Outland Trophy, which is given to college football's best interior lineman, as well as the Dave Rimington Trophy, awarded to college football's top center.
+Eslinger was named as a member of the 2025 class of the College Football Hall of Fame on January 15, 2025.